 Financial instruments are recorded at fair value on initial recognition.
-Subsequently, investments are accounted for at their fair values, which are determined based on closing market values at year-end.
+Subsequently, investments are accounted for at their fair values, which are determined based on closing market values at year-end, except guaranteed income certificates (GICs), which are valued at amortized cost.
 All other financial instruments are subsequently recorded at cost or amortized cost.